michalis0/BigScaleAnalytics/week1/readme.md

 **Highly recommended**: If at any point you feel lost while using these services, we encourage you to look at the documentation provided by [Microsoft](https://docs.microsoft.com/en-us/learn/) and [Google](https://cloud.google.com/docs).
 They are rich resources that teach you how to use their services, along with numerous code examples.

 ## Walkthroughs
-We will start by a walktrhough on Google Cloud services.
+We will start with a walkthrough of Google Cloud services.
 Important topics that will be covered are:

-* Introduciton to cloud platforms and showing how you can create an account in Google Cloud.
+* Introduciton to cloud platforms and showing how to create an account on Google Cloud.
-* introduction to Google Cloud console and have a walk-through of its different sections.
+* Introduction to Google Cloud console and have a walkthrough of its different sections.
-* introducing the billing section, where you can see your expenses.
+* Introducing the billing section, where you can see your expenses.
-* Going a bit more deep into parts of the console which are more important to us, i,e, Storage, Big Data and AI.
+* Going a bit more deep into parts of the console which are more important to us, i.e., Storage, Big Data and AI.
-* Uploading a new dataset in the Google Cloud storage.
+* Uploading a new dataset to the Google Cloud storage.
-* Introduction to Google Cloud big query.
+* Introduction to Google Cloud BigQuery.
 Query a dataset you uploaded (or a public dataset) with SQL.
 * Showing usage examples of natural language and translation and vision APIs in Google Cloud (in case we got enough time).

-For a the walkthrough on Microsoft Azur, check the document in the Git folder.
+For a walkthrough on Microsoft Azure, check the document in the Git folder.

 ## Exercises

 ### Storage in Google Cloud